MarkBind/markbind/docs/devGuide/settingUp.md

 1. How do I move back to the released version of MarkBind?

-   To go back to the released version of MarkBind, run `npm run -g markbind-cli`, followed by `npm i -g markbind-cli`.
+   To go back to the released version of MarkBind, run `npm un -g markbind-cli`, followed by `npm i -g markbind-cli`.

 1. Some of my front-end components are not working as expected when running `markbind serve`.

-   Try running either try running `markbind serve -d` or `npm run build:web` to view frontend changes.
-(Especially after pulling a frontend update that someone else may have pushed).
+   Try running either try running `markbind serve -d` or `npm run build:web` to view frontend changes (especially after pulling a frontend update that someone else may have pushed).
 You can more details [here](workflow.md#editing-frontend-features).